 - To add a bit of variation, the cookie can be topped with powdered sugar or drizzled with honey.

-How to celebrate
+How to take part

-When is National Pfeffernusse Day celebrated in 2022?
+When is National Pfeffernusse Day celebrated in 2023?

 National Pfeffernusse Day is observed on December 23 each year.